Super Tuscan Wine at Ornellaia Vineyards in Bolgheri

 The Ornellaia Winery and Masseto Wine Cellars melting into the Nature of Tuscany Hillsides

 A top modern Winery was built on the estate in 1987 at Masseto vineyards and that was where we were headed next.
-The Ornellaia Winery and Masseto Cellars is beautifully incorporated with the sourrounding nature.
-In fact, when you stand above the winery, looking down from the parking, you can clearly see that the talented architects of ZitoMori carefully have taken the environment in consideration.
+The Ornellaia Winery and Masseto Cellars are beautifully incorporated with the sourrounding nature.
+When you stand above the winery, looking down from the parking, you can see that the talented architects of ZitoMori carefully have considered the environment.

-ZitoMori is founded and based in Milan and Avellino, Italy by the architects Maurizo Zito and Hikaru Mori.
+ZitoMori is founded and based in Milan and Avellino, Italy by the architects Maurizio Zito and Hikaru Mori.

-The Masseto Winery have an underground wine cellar and is an architectural beauty of a winery, in perfect harmony with the Tuscan landscape around it.
-In the middle you get a glimpse of a several hundred of years old tree, that the architects left completely intact, building the winery around it.
+The Masseto Winery has an underground wine cellar and is an architectural beauty of a winery, in perfect harmony with the Tuscan landscape around it.
+In the middle you get a glimpse of several hundred of years old trees, that the architects left completely intact, building the winery around them.
 The Winery and Cellar complex is a fantastic building, capturing the Philosophy and Soul of Ornellaia so well.

-But your first impressions, both outside and entering the Ornellaia Masseto Winery, will be Art.
+But your first impression, both outside and entering the Ornellaia Masseto Winery, will be Art.

 Because Art goes hand in hand with the Ornellaia Wine Philosophy, and that’s probably why the Wine Producer started the Ornellaia Vendemmis d’Artista Project with the release of Ornellaia Superiore Vintage 2006.